kanboard/kanboard/docs/github-webhooks.markdown

 - Change the assignee based on an external username
 - Change the category based on an external label
 - Create a comment from an external provider
+- Close a task
+- Open a task

 Configuration on Github
 -----------------------